This post includes affiliate links.

 - sk st (which is chain number 4 from the hook), place 1 dc in the next 3 stitches

-- yo, from the back go insert the hook into the skipped stitch, yo, pull thru the yarn (be sure to keep the tension not too loose, but also not too tide) you now have 3 loops on the hook), finish it like a normal dc (yo, pull thru 2, yo, pull thru 2)
+- yo, from the back go insert the hook into the skipped stitch, yo, pull thru the yarn (be sure to keep the tension not too loose, but also not too tight) you now have 3 loops on the hook), finish it like a normal dc (yo, pull thru 2, yo, pull thru 2)

 - repeat from step 2, until the end of the row, 1 dc in the last chain, turn